Columbine victims | Injured 1, 2, 3, 4, 5, 6

 Daniel had lunch fifth period and he spent it in the library where he met up with Makai Hall.
 He and Makai sat at a table with Corey DePooter, Patrick Ireland, and Austin Eubanks.
 They were there for about ten minutes before Daniel heard something that sounded like the librarian hammering something into the wall.
 He looked toward the circulation desk and about that time he heard a woman yell: "Get down!
 They have guns!".
 As he ducked under the table he glanced out the window and saw a group of people running from the school past the soccer field.

-Daniel hid under the table with Makai Hall, Pat Ireland, and a dark-haired girl he didn't know, he could hear the banging sounds getting closer and felt the floor shake.
-As the sounds intensified he heard a male voice yell: "This is for the four years of bullshit we had to put up with!" (a later report to another officer said that the gunman yelled: "This is for the four years of bullshit you've given us!").
-Then one of the shooters yelled: "Everyone with a white hat, stand up!".
+Daniel hid under the table with his friends and a dark-haired girl he didn't know [Kathy Park], he could hear the banging sounds getting closer and felt the floor shake.
+As the sounds intensified he heard a male voice yell something to the effect of: "This is for the four years of bullshit we had to put up with!".
 At one point he heard one of the gunmen ask someone "Do you believe in God?" and a female voice answer "Yes".
 He heard a gunshot afterward and people screaming.
 He told investigators he could hear a shotgun and an automatic weapon being fired at the same time.

-He heard the shorter gunman say: "The cops are outside." and both shooters ran toward the west windows where they began shooting out at the police below.
-As they moved toward the windows, the two young men lit bombs and threw them.
-After they shot out the windows, the taller of the two announced: "All the jocks with white caps stand up."
-Daniel, who was wearing a white hat, started to stand up.
-He told investigators that he thought the gunmen had already seen him because the table had no chairs to hide behind, leaving the people hiding under it mostly exposed.
-He didn't want the gunmen to shoot the other people hiding under the table with him but Makai restrained him, telling him: "Don't move."
+He heard the shorter gunman say: "The cops are outside." and both ran toward the west windows, lighting and throwing bombs as they went.
+They shot out the windows and fired on officers outside for a bit.
+Then the taller of the two announced: "All the jocks with white caps stand up."
+Dan, who was wearing a white hat, started to stand up.
+He told investigators he thought the gunmen had already seen him because the table had no chairs to hide behind.
+He didn't want the gunmen to shoot the other people hiding under the table but Makai restrained him, telling him: "Don't move."
 Daniel stayed where he was.

-Daniel fell to the floor where he lay with his head down and played dead.
-As all three boys lay on the floor unmoving, a small bomb Was thrown under their table and landed on Daniel's right upper thigh.
-The fuse was burning but Daniel was afraid to move as he didn't want the gunmen to shoot at the table again.
-Makai grabbed the bomb and threw it out, toward the south wall.
-It exploded midair, with enough impact to shake the floor.
-Daniel shut his eyes then and kept them closed.
+Dan fell to the floor where he played dead.
+A small bomb was thrown under their table and landed on Daniel's right upper thigh.
+The fuse was burning, but he was afraid to move.
+He didn't want the gunmen to shoot at the table again.
+Makai grabbed the bomb and threw it toward the south wall.
+It exploded midair with enough impact to shake the floor.
+Dan shut his eyes then and kept them closed.

-It got quiet in the library then.
-Daniel could still hear bombs going off but they sounded further away, possibly in the cafeteria.
-Daniel looked around then and saw people getting up and moving toward the west door.
+It got quiet in the library.
+Dan could still hear bombs going off but they sounded further away, possibly in the cafeteria.
+He looked around and saw people getting up and moving toward the west door.
 Makai told him "Let's go."
 He, Makai, and the girl got up and left.
-Daniel told investigators that he felt bad that he didn't help Patrick because he knew Pat was still alive when they got up to leave the library.
+Dan told investigators that he felt bad that he didn't help Patrick because he knew Pat was still alive when they got up to leave.

 ^ top